chaoss/grimoirelab-tutorial/grimoireelk/installation.md

 ### Alternative: install Kibiter instead of Kibana

-Instead of Kibana, you can install [Kibiter](https://github.com/grimoirelab/kibiter), the soft fork of Kibana maintained as a part of GriomoireLab.
+Instead of Kibana, you can install [Kibiter](https://github.com/grimoirelab/kibiter), the soft fork of Kibana maintained as a part of GrimoireLab.
 It includes some goodies, such as customization of titles for visualizations in dashboards, or menus for showing direct access to several dashboards.
-But if you don't need those good you can work with vanilla Kibana.
+But if you don't need those goodies you can work with a vanilla Kibana.